Abhishek27041998/Algorithms-Data-structures-Python/README.md

-# Algorithms-Data-structures-C-Python
+# Algorithms-Data-structures-Python
-This repository consists of Algorithms and Data structures implementation in C and Python
+This repository consists of Algorithms and Data structures implementation in Python